 If you attest to malicious blocks, you lose your stake.

 When Ethereum replaces proof-of-work with proof-of-stake, there will be the added complexity of shard chains.
 These are separate blockchains that will need validators to process transactions and create new blocks.
-The plan is to have 64 shard chains and they all need a shared understanding of the state of the network.
-So extra coordination is needed and this will be done by the beacon chain.
+The plan is to have 64 shard chains, with each having a shared understanding of the state of the network.
+As a result, extra coordination is necessary and will be done by the beacon chain.

-The beacon chain receives state information from shards and makes it available for other shards so that the network can stay in sync.
-The beacon chain will also manage the validators, from registering their stake deposits to issuing their rewards and penalties.
+The beacon chain receives state information from shards and makes it available for other shards, allowing the network to stay in sync.
+The beacon chain will also manage the validators from registering their stake deposits to issuing their rewards and penalties.

 Here's how that process works.

 The committee has a time-frame in which to propose and validate a shard block.
-This is known as a "slot".
-Only one valid block is created per slot.
-There are 32 slots in an "epoch".
+This is known as a "slot."
+Only one valid block is created per slot, and there are 32 slots in an "epoch."
 After each epoch, the committee is disbanded and reformed with different, random participants.
 This helps keep shards safe from committees of bad actors.